 The following paragraphs outline the issues that the Authority identified during the course of the review and detail the Authority's proposed approach to addressing these issues through amendments to the Reliability Code.
-The Authority proposes that, in the interests of defining consistent regulatory obligations for all distributors and transmitters licensed by the Authority, the amended service standards applying to Horizon Power in the Reliability Code should also be extended, where practicable, to apply to other distributors and transmitters.
+The Authority proposes that, in the interests of defining consistent regulatory obligations for all distributors and transmitters covered by the Reliability Code, the amended service standards applying to Horizon Power in the Reliability Code should also be extended, where practicable, to apply to other distributors and transmitters.